Schiehallion

 Schiehallion (/ʃiːˈhæli.ən/; Sìth Chailleann, [ʃiˈxaʎən̪ˠ]) is a prominent cone-shaped mountain in the Breadalbane region of the Scottish Highlands, in the county of Perthshire.
 It rises to 1083 m and is classed as a Munro.
-Schiehallion has a rich botanical life, interesting archaeology, and a unique place in scientific history for an 18th-century experiment in "weighing the Earth".
+Schiehallion has a rich flora, interesting folklore and archaeology, and a unique place in scientific history for an 18th-century experiment in "weighing the Earth".
 It is near the centre of mainland Scotland.
 The mountain's popularity amongst walkers led to erosion on its footpath and extensive repairs were undertaken in 2001.

 Name

-The name Schiehallion comes from Scottish Gaelic Sìth Chailleann, meaning "fairy hill of Caledonia" or "-of the Caledonians".
-Maskelyne (1772), however, reported a translation of "constant storm", and a Lowland Scots name of "Maiden Pap".
+The name comes from the Gaelic Sìth Chailleann, meaning "fairy hill of the Caledonians"; compare nearby Dunkeld (Gaelic Dùn Chailleann), whose name means "fort of the Caledonians".
+A Lowland name for the mountain, recorded in the 18th century, was "Maiden Pap".

 Location

 Schiehallion lies between Loch Tay, Loch Rannoch and Loch Tummel, about 10 mi to the west-north-west of Aberfeldy in Perthshire.
 The mountain, with an elevation of 1083 m, is isolated from other peaks and has an almost perfectly conical shape from the west.
 The view of the broad eastern flank attracts many visitors to the shores of Loch Tummel.

-Schiehallion is sometimes described as the centre of Scotland, as it lies only 5 km west of the centre of gravity of mainland Scotland.
+Schiehallion is sometimes described as the centre of Scotland, as it lies only 5 km west of the centre of gravity of (a uniform plane in the shape of) mainland Scotland.
 The folk group Gaberlunzie sang a song "The Back of Schiehallion", meaning Scotland.